Frequently asked questions.

 Yes.
 Many homes in Carleton Place, Almonte, and Mississippi Mills built between 1945 and 1985 contain asbestos in popcorn ceilings, vinyl floor tiles, pipe insulation, drywall joint compound, and cement-board siding.
 Vermiculite attic insulation (Zonolite) sold during that era was often contaminated with amphibole asbestos.
 We collect bulk samples, send them to an accredited Canadian lab, and return a written report identifying which materials contain asbestos, the type, and the percentage — so you know exactly what needs professional abatement before any renovation or demolition.

 Pricing depends on the number of samples and contaminants tested.
 Industry-standard indoor air quality inspections in Ontario range from about $300 to $800 for a typical residential home.
-Asbestos bulk sampling, radon testing, and commercial-scale VOC panels are priced separately.
+Asbestos bulk sampling, vermiculite testing, and post-remediation clearance work are priced separately.
 These are industry ranges, not our published rates — call 1-866-528-2897 for a flat-rate quote tailored to your Carleton Place or Almonte property.

 Yes — we cover the entire SDG region including Long Sault, Ingleside, Morrisburg, Lancaster, Williamstown, Akwesasne, and as far west as Brockville and as far north as Alexandria.
 If you’re not sure if we cover your address, just call.